Swall Meadows, California

 Swall Meadows is an unincorporated community and census-designated place (CDP) in southern Mono County, California, United States.
 The population was 178 as of the 2020 census.
 The community is residential, including second homes and a volunteer fire department, but no commercial development.
 The ZIP Code is 93514.
-The community is inside area code 760.
+The community is served by area code 760.

 Geography

 Swall Meadows sits partway up the Sherwin Grade below the Wheeler Crest of the eastern Sierra Nevada, at an elevation range of approximately 6000 to 7000 ft.
 It is in pinon-juniper/subalpine zone habitat, with views south along the Sierra Crest of Mt.
 Tom, and east across the Owens Valley to the White Mountains and Nevada.
 It is accessed from "old 395", or Lower Rock Creek Road.
 Swall Meadows is approximately 20 mi north of Bishop and 25 mi south of Mammoth Lakes (by highway distance).
 It also well known in the area as an important deer migration route for the Round Valley mule deer population, which cherish the grazing in the meadow and apple falls from the old orchard trees.